nats-io/stan.go/README.md

 position in the group.

-Suppose the channel `foo` exists and there are `500` messages stored, the group `bar` is already created, there are 2 members and the last message sequence sent is `100`.
+Suppose the channel `foo` exists and there are `500` messages stored, the group `bar` is already created, there are two members and the last message sequence sent is `100`.
 A new member is added.
 Note its start position:

 ```go
 sc.QueueSubscribe("foo", "bar", qcb, stan.StartAtSequence(200))
 ```

-This will not produce any error, but the start position will be ignored.
+This will not produce an error, but the start position will be ignored.
 Assuming this member would be the one receiving the next message, it would receive message sequence `101`.